-Critical risk thresholds for SONCC coho populations were based on depensation thresholds identified in the ESU Recovery Plan (Table 1 and Table 23).
+Critical risk thresholds for SONCC Coho Salmon populations were based on depensation thresholds identified in the ESU Recovery Plan (Table 1 and Table 17).
 Combined values of individual populations were used where SONCC populations included an aggregate of individual populations.
-Generic populations used a range of CRTS based on 30% of the current equilibrium abundance.4
+Generic populations used a range of CRTs based on 10% of the current equilibrium abundance.4

-All simulations assumed that extinction occurs at a quasi-extinction threshold (QET) of 50 estimated as a moving average of years in one generation of the species in question (3 years for coho) as per (McElhany et al. 2006).
+All simulations assumed that extinction occurs at a quasi-extinction threshold (QET) of 50, which was estimated as a moving average of years in one generation for the species in question (3 years for Coho Salmon) as per (McElhany et al. 2006).
 Estimates of absolute risk are extremely sensitive to the selection of this parameter which is why model-derived risks are most useful for relative comparisons among risk factors.
-While there is an extensive amount of literature on the relationships among extinction risk, persistence time, population abundance, and level of variation in demographic parameters, there are no simple generic abundance levels that can be identified as viable (McElhany et al. 2000).
+While an extensive amount of literature has been written on the relationships among extinction risk, persistence time, population abundance, and level of variation in demographic parameters, simple generic abundance levels that can be identified as viable (McElhany et al. 2000) are not available.
 Because empirical data on actual extinction and conservation risk levels is lacking, this QET value was based on theoretical numbers identified in the literature based on genetic risks.
-Effective population sizes between 50 and 500 have been identified as levels which theoretically minimize risks of inbreeding depression and losses of genetic diversity, respectively (Franklin 1980, Soule 1980, Thompson 1991, Allendorf et al. 1997).
+Effective population sizes between 50 and 500 have been identified as levels which theoretically minimize risks of inbreeding depression and losses of genetic diversity (Franklin 1980; Soule 1980; Thompson 1991; Allendorf et al. 1997).